permguard/permguard/site/content/docs/workspace/coding.md

 To enhance coding efficiency and comfort, PermGuard provides several key commands:

 - `validate`: Validates the configurations in the working directory
-- `fetch`: Fetches the remote state from the remote server
+- `pull`: Fetches the remote changes and build a remote state
 - `diff`: Calculate and output the differences between the working directory and the remote server
-- `merge`: Merges the remote configurations into the working directory.

 ## Validate